ofallonlabs/saeedmirshekari/_src/blog/meet-our-new-data-science-mentor-shoresh-shafei.md

 ## Meet Shoresh Shafei

 Shoresh Shafei is currently serving as a Principal Data Scientist at Microsoft, based in the vibrant tech hub of Seattle.
 Hailing from Iran, Shoresh brings a diverse cultural background and multilingual fluency in Persian, Kurdish, and English to the table.
-His journey into the world of data science began with a Ph.D. in Physics from Washington State University, setting the stage for an illustrious career ahead.
+His journey into the world of data science began with a Ph.D. in Physics from [Washington State University](https://wsu.edu/)
+, setting the stage for an illustrious career ahead.

 ## Expertise Across Diverse Domains